DJBarnes/django-dump-die/docs/source/configuration.rst

 DJANGO_DD_ADDITIONAL_INTERMEDIATE_TYPES
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+An "intermediate type" is a variable which may have useful properties for expanded output, but generally most users will only want to see the literal assigned value.

+Some of these "intermediate type" variables have recurse an unhelpful number of times, if each attribute is examined fully.

-When the tool encounters a defined intermediate type it will no longer recurse further and instead simply output a string representation of that intermediate type.
+When the tool encounters a defined intermediate type it will no longer recurse further and instead output a string representation as well as the direct attributes.
+For the sake of processing times, these attributes are not further expandable.
 Predefined intermediate types include:

 * datetime